google/exposure-notifications-server/docs/getting-started/deploying.md

 Variable|Values|Comment
 ---|---|---
 OBSERVABILITY_EXPORTER|If unset, no exporting shall be done.
 Use any of "stackdriver", "prometheus", or "ocagent" otherwise|Note: when using "prometheus" a METRICS_PORT environment variable should also be set
-PROJECT_ID|The ProjectID of your associated Google Cloud Platform project on which this application shall be deployed|Required if you use "stackdrver"
+PROJECT_ID|The ProjectID of your associated Google Cloud Platform project on which this application shall be deployed|Required if you use "stackdriver"

 ## Running migrations